maehler/Synergy/README.md

 ### Other constants

-There are some other constants that *Syn*ergy needs to function properly.
+There are some other constants that Synergy needs to function properly.

 In PHP you have to set the paths to the bin-directory of your MEME installation and a temporary directory for storing e.g. TOMTOM results.
 Add the following